What you can find on this page:

 Future perfect + future continuous:

-Future perfect simple and future perfect continuous exercises
+Future perfect simple vs future perfect continuous:

 Future perfect simple